 You can use a mixer or whisk by hand.
 I use my Kitchenaid.

 Cream butter and sugar.
 Add eggs and beat until smooth and add bananas.
-Mix in pudding mix and half and half.
+Mix in pudding mix and milk.
 Add salt and baking powder and flour, one cup at a time.
 Stir in nuts.

 Lightly spray two loaf pans with cooking spray and bake for 1 hour and 20 minutes.
 If it seems as thought your bread is getting too brown, too fast, you can tent it slightly with a piece of foil the last 15 minutes or so.
 Insert a toothpick.
 If it comes out really doughy, bake another 8 minutes and check it again.
 Toothpick should come out with a little stickiness on it, but shouldn’t have batter clinging to it.